 The Modified Adjusted Gross Income Rule

 Not every taxpayer can make use of the education tax exclusion.
-One final rule involves your modified adjusted gross income for the year when you use the bonds to pay for education costs.
+One final rule involves your modified adjusted gross income (MAGI) for the year when you use the bonds to pay for education costs.

 When your MAGI reaches a certain threshold, only a portion of your bond interest is excluded from taxation.
-If your income reaches a second threshold, you can’t claim the exclusion at all.
+If your income reaches a second threshold, you cannot claim the exclusion at all.
 Any interest earned by the bonds counts toward your MAGI—it’s not just income you earn.

 What If You Reinvest?

 Until 2004, it was possible to continue deferring interest on bonds even if your Series EE bonds matured.
 You could effectively reinvest that money, redeeming the bonds then using the proceeds to purchase Series HH bonds.
 You could then continue deferring the interest on the principal.
 Unfortunately, the U.S. Treasury no longer issues Series HH bonds so this option is no longer available.